Gaurav142005/UP_Police/README.md

-### USER INTERFACE
+### UTTAR PRADESH POLICE AGENTIC RAG SYSTEM
 ---
-This directory contains the code for our User Interface utilizing the React framework alongside Websockets and a server side flask app for rendering and parsing.
-It allows us to try out our custom queries, generating interactive tree like graphs outlining our our dynamic multi agentic approach.
+This directory contains the code for our UP Police RAG application, utilizing the React framework alongside Flask for rendering and parsing.
+Further, it also contains our backend and the model which we have built.
 How to run the program:

 ```